We are proud to be grassroots-funded. More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 Move to Amend formed in 2009, when a group of people who were deeply concerned about the impending Citizens United ruling met in a living room in northern California to explore what could be done about so-called "corporate personhood".

-- mustered more than 434,000 individual supporters, nearly 500 institutional endorsements, and pledges from 60+ federal and state lawmakers across 15 states to support the “We the People” constitutional amendment;
+- mustered more than 451,000 individual supporters, 563 institutional endorsements, and pledges from 60+ federal and state lawmakers across 15 states to support the “We the People” constitutional amendment;

 - built more than 100 Move To Amend grassroots affiliates across the country;

-- passed more than 600 resolutions calling for an amendment through local government bodies, and helped 16 states endorse the call for a constitutional amendment;
+- passed more than 600 resolutions calling for an amendment through government bodies and state and local political parties, and helped 16 states endorse the call for a constitutional amendment;

 - placed the issue on the ballot in more than 300 communities—conservative and liberal alike—and won every single time -- usually by landslides;

-- got the We the People amendment introduced in Congress three times, most recently in January 2017 as House Joint Resolution 48;
+- got the We the People amendment introduced in Congress three times, most recently in January 2017 as House Joint Resolution 48, with a current count of 55 co-sponsors;

 - and reaffirmed our mandate to keep going since a 2011 nationwide voter poll verified that 80% of Americans support amending the Constitution to end "corporate personhood".